1907-jul01-java/project-0-kschwartz439/README.md

-# Insert Project Name Here
+# Project 0: Banking App
-## Insert Name Here
+## Kelly Schwartz
-Insert project description here.
+This is a basic banking application.

 # User Stories
 - [x] List